TokoFree/TCABootcamp/Day 1/README.md

 }
 ```

-The use cases of Environment is very wide coverage.
+The use cases of Environment is very broad.
 From network request, apple system framework such as getting the state of user notification permission, and even `Date`.

 Lets open `DemoEnvironmentVC+Reducer.swift` file and see whats inside.